 Although the ecobee3 lite package does not come with room sensors, it’s not a problem as you can buy those sensors separately.

-When comparing the design of ecobee3 vs. ecobee3 lite, the latter has more rounded corners than the original version, as displayed in the following picture.
+When comparing the design of ecobee3 vs. ecobee3 lite, the latter has more rounded corners than the original version.

 Overall, the ecobee3 lite version is a good thermostat for budget-conscious shoppers who do not need to monitor multiple rooms (or who might consider doing that in the future).
 Also, ecobee3 lite is a good fit if you don’t need room occupancy monitoring and you are not planning to connect your thermostat to any external accessories such as humidifiers, dehumidifiers, or ventilators.